-ESO Education and Public Outreach Department (ePOD) is responsible for the organisation's outreach activities.
-A wide range of programs and activities are used to meet the specific requirements of television, print and online media, such as press releases and broadcast material for the media. ePOD embraces a multimedia approach to public outreach and produces high-quality printed material such as brochures, books, annual reports, newsletters, posters etc.
+The Media Relations Team within the Department of Communication is responsible for most of the public outreach activities of ESO.
+A wide range of programs and activities are used to meet the specific requirements of television, print and online media, such as press releases and broadcast material for the media.
+The Department of Communication embraces a multimedia approach to public outreach and produces high-quality printed material such as brochures, books, annual reports, newsletters, posters etc.

-In ESO ePOD you will work with a team of professional science communicators for the preparation of ESO and ESA/Hubble news and photo releases, publications, web pages, video scripts, exhibition panels and other public communication products.
-You will also be able to learn how to present planetarium shows yourself in the dome.
+In ESO's Department of Communication you will work with a team of professional science communicators for the preparation of ESO and ESA/Hubble news and photo releases, publications, web pages, video scripts, exhibition panels and other public communication products.

 Through your involvement in various projects and with our support you will have the opportunity to understand and learn:

-- About the mission of ESO and the role and responsibilities of ePOD for its implementation;
+- About the mission of ESO and the role and responsibilities of the Department of Communication for its implementation;

-- How a large international scientific organisation works in practice and in particular what are the workflows, processes and procedures within ePOD;
+- How a large international scientific organisation works in practice and in particular what are the workflows, processes and procedures within the Department of Communication;

 - How to write about complex scientific issues in an engaging and understandable manner;